igrek51/regex-rename/README.md

 - ...
 - `Stanis▯aw+Lem+Invincible+(51).mp3`

 and you want to rename all of them in a manner `01 The Invincible.mp3` (extracting number from the end and put it at the beginning and padding it to 2 digits by the way).

 ## Step 1: Testing matching pattern

-Our Regex pattern to match those files and extract number from parentheses should be like this: `.+\((\d+) ?\).+`
+The Regex pattern to match those files and extract number from parentheses should be like this: `.+\((\d+) ?\).+`

 Let's test matching pattern: `regex-rename '.+\((\d+) ?\).+'`
 ![Usage example](https://github.com/igrek51/regex-rename/blob/master/docs/img/screen-1.png?raw=true)